Pomegranate juice

 Pomegranate juice is made from the fruit of the pomegranate.
 It is used in cooking both as a fresh juice and as a concentrated syrup.

-Possible health benefits and risks
+Research

-Various primary studies have been conducted into possible health benefits derived from drinking pomegranate juice, but there is no strong evidence to suggest any effect in blood pressure management, cancer treatment, glucose and insulin management, or heart disease.
-Any potential benefits also need to be balanced against its high caloric content derived from its natural sugars.
+Various primary studies have been conducted into possible health benefits derived from drinking pomegranate juice, but there is no good evidence to suggest any effect in blood pressure management, glucose and insulin management, or heart disease.

-Drug interactions may also be possible.
-A 48-year-old man with possible underlying myopathy was uneventfully treated with ezetimibe 10 mg/day and rosuvastatin 5 mg every other day for 17 months.
-After three weeks of drinking 200ml pomegranate juice twice a week, he presented urgently with thigh pain and an elevated serum creatine kinase level indicating rhabdomyolysis.
-Doctors suspected competitive inhibition of P450 enzymes in the liver by the pomegranate juice (much like grapefruit juice).
+Potential risks

+Interactions with prescription drugs are possible.

-Marketing
+Marketing and false advertising

-The health benefits of pomegranate juice were promoted by POM Wonderful, a pomegranate products manufacturer.
+Pomegranate juice was marketed by POM Wonderful, a pomegranate products manufacturer.
 As of September 2010, the company and its principals were the subjects of a false advertising complaint by the Federal Trade Commission (FTC).
 In May 2012, after a hearing, the administrative law judge issued an opinion upholding certain false advertising allegations in the FTC's complaint—based on implied as opposed to express claims—and finding for POM Wonderful on other points.
 As of 24 May 2012, POM Wonderful's action in the U.S. District Court was pending consideration.